tonym128/tonym128.github.io/_posts/2018-03-08-the-creation-of-the-lauren.markdown

 And finally it was about the different tasks, so I added 4 xml profiles.

-They have been very happy with the program and even shared it with collegues to help them do their jobs quicker and more effeciently.
+They have been very happy with the program and even shared it with collegues to help them do their jobs quicker and more efficiently.

 ![](/images/2018/03/pexels-photo-450271-opt.jpeg)